mauricioirace/lumino-tests/README.md

 ## Usage

-### Test suite
+### Test Suite

-To run the entire test suite, execute the following at the root folder:
+To run the entire test suite, execute the following command at the root directory:

 ```bash
 npm run test